CentofantiEze/sed_spectral_classification/README.md

 | **SVM+PSFGT** | **0.546** | **0.549** | **0.910**        |

 ## Data
-The star images used for training and testing the classifiers as well as the PSF models is available at [Zenodo]().
+The star images used for training and testing the classifiers as well as the PSF models, the trained models, and the results are available in [Zenodo]().

 The data is organised as follows:
 ```